 Word of Caution : Schezwan sauce will make you sweat and bluster.
 Use quantity depending on your palate and spice tolerance levels.

-Indians love spicy food with lot of flavors in it.
-I’m no exception.
-When it comes to noodles I love hakka noodles and Schezwan noodles.
 Nothing can beat the taste of noodles cooked in spicy schezwan sauce.
 It’s a sauce that can be made easily at home.
-If you like Schezwan noodles or fried rice, then you should make this easy Schezwan sauce at home.
+If you like Schezwan noodles or fried rice, then you should make this easy sauce at home.

 Is it Szechuan sauce or Schezwan sauce the correct spelling?!
 I guess both are correct.
 Different countries have their own way of pronouncing and calling a dish.
-Call it however you want, this schezwan-style sauce should definitely be one of the sauces you should try in 2019!
+Call it however you want, this schezwan-style sauce should definitely be one of the sauces you should try right away!

 Because this homemade schezwan sauce recipe is spicy, sour and slightly sweet and it’s that ONE SAUCE you need to perk up any of your meals.
 Yes, any meals, and we mean it.
 Add it to your fried rice or noodles for dinner, spoon it in over chicken stir fry (any meat stir fry), use drops of it over soup or simply use it for dipping.